 The major benefits of BGP peer-groups are the reduction of resource (CPU load and memory) required in update generation.
-It also simplifies BGP configuration.
+Another benefit is that it simplifies BGP configuration.

-With BGP peer-groups, the routing table is walked only once per peer-group and updates are replicated to all other peergroup members that are in sync.
+With BGP peer-groups, the routing table is walked only once and updates are replicated to all other peer-group members that are in sync.
 Depending on the number of members, the number of prefixes in the table and the number of prefixes advertised, this could significantly reduce the load.
 It is thus highly recommended that peers with identical outbound announcement policies be grouped into peer-groups.